Comparing Qurate Retail (QRTEB) & Its Rivals

-Qurate Retail (NASDAQ: QRTEB) is one of 35 public companies in the “Cable & other pay television services” industry, but how does it contrast to its peers?
-We will compare Qurate Retail to similar companies based on the strength of its valuation, earnings, analyst recommendations, institutional ownership, profitability, dividends and risk.
+Qurate Retail (NASDAQ: QRTEB) is one of 35 publicly-traded companies in the “Cable & other pay television services” industry, but how does it compare to its competitors?
+We will compare Qurate Retail to similar companies based on the strength of its profitability, dividends, risk, earnings, valuation, institutional ownership and analyst recommendations.

+0.0% of Qurate Retail shares are held by institutional investors.
+Comparatively, 53.4% of shares of all “Cable & other pay television services” companies are held by institutional investors.
+18.3% of shares of all “Cable & other pay television services” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

-Qurate Retail has a beta of 1.94, suggesting that its stock price is 94% more volatile than the S&P 500.
-Comparatively, Qurate Retail’s peers have a beta of 1.11, suggesting that their average stock price is 11% more volatile than the S&P 500.
+Qurate Retail has a beta of 1.94, indicating that its stock price is 94% more volatile than the S&P 500.
+Comparatively, Qurate Retail’s competitors have a beta of 1.11, indicating that their average stock price is 11% more volatile than the S&P 500.

-This is a summary of current ratings and recommmendations for Qurate Retail and its peers, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Qurate Retail and its competitors, as reported by MarketBeat.

 |Sell Ratings